Delivering Python Based Applications For Windows Users

-Python is a well known language for rapid development.
-Also, it is one of the most versatile languages because of rich libraries available in it.
-These days most of the organizations use Python for implementing Data science projects as it has many connectors to data science related libraries.
-At Ellicium, we are in love with Python and everything it has to offer.
+Python is a well-known language for rapid development.
+Also, it is one of the most versatile languages because of its rich libraries.
+Currently, most organizations use Python for implementing Data science projects as it has many connectors to data science-related libraries.
+At Ellicium, we love Python and everything it has to offer.
 Ellicians have also written some articles expressing their love for it.

-Yet, developing Python application is one thing and deploying them on user machines is another.
-Deploying Python application can become a tedious activity as it involves below-mentioned things:
+Yet, developing Python applications is one thing, and deploying them on user machines is another.
+Deploying Python applications can become a tedious activity as it involves the below-mentioned things:

 • Installing related Python packages